manankapoor23/manankapoor23/README.md

  Thapar Institute of Engineering & Technology, India
  Aspiring **Software Developer** | **AI/ML Research Enthusiast** | **Web Dev Explorer**

-I like building things that *actually work* — from ML pipelines and datasets for LLMs to clean web projects and creative media.
+I love building things that *actually work* — from ML pipelines and datasets for LLMs to clean web projects and creative media.
 Currently exploring the intersection of **Machine Learning, LLMs, and real-world systems**.

 ---